ampirzadeh/Numbers/README.md

 # AMP Numbers

-AMPirzadeh Numbers: Numbers information along with the number with different bases as well as geometrical shapes and more.
+AMP Numbers: Numbers information along with the number with different bases as well as geometrical shapes and more.
 Inspired by www.metanumbers.com

-Numbers' information.

 ## Project setup